SGPDIGITALSOLUTIONS/sgpmessagepilot/README.md

-# SGP MessagePilot
+# WebStudio

 A powerful bulk WhatsApp messaging solution by SGP Digital Solutions.

 ## Overview

-SGP MessagePilot is a professional tool designed to streamline WhatsApp communication with multiple contacts.
-It allows you to easily generate personalized WhatsApp messages for multiple recipients while maintaining compliance with WhatsApp's terms of service.
+WebStudio is a professional tool designed to streamline WhatsApp communication with multiple contacts.
+It allows you to easily generate personalized WhatsApp messages for multiple recipients while maintaining privacy and compliance with WhatsApp's terms of service.

 ## Features